CawaMS/profiler-debugger-demo/README.md

 ![Analyze Snapshot](./media/Analyze_Snapshot.png)

 * For a more advanced experience, click on **Download Snapshot** to open snapshot in Visual Studio.
-The download might take a few seconds.
-Grab some snacks while waiting :-)

 * Double-click on the downloaded .diagsession file to open in Visual Studio.
 If prompted, click **Yes** to trust the source